 Built in games...

-Using one side only - it's first to three
+Noughts and Crosses: Using one side only - it's first to three in a row!

 Basically the entire digital shebang is crammed with colour-changing LEDs, so instead of manually twisting segments you press buttons to move the colours in the desired direction.
 Genius.
 But wait, there's more: the Magic Cube contains other games, including Landmine (six players take it in turn to push a button until they hit a 'landmine'), Noughts and Crosses and a Simon-style follow-my-leader challenge.

 Random lighting mode